-If a pupil chooses to behave in an inappropriate way around school they will, as a minimum, be given a written warning in their pupil planner.
-For more serious behaviours the member of staff will liaise with the Pupil Support Leadership team and a more severe sanction will be applied.
+If a student chooses to behave in an inappropriate way around school they will, as a minimum, be given a written warning in their student planner.
+For more serious behaviours the member of staff will liaise with the Student Support Leadership team and a more severe sanction will be applied.